top of page

 Who is this for?

-It is chiefly applied for any scarring due to surgical intervention – even from decades ago .
+It is chiefly applied for any scarring due to surgical intervention or traumatic injury – even from decades ago .
 Yes, it can be extremely effective for long or short term scarring such as:

 • Caesarian section scars and tissue disturbance